FormulaMonks/Healthy-Baby/README.md

 # M2X Healthy Baby app
-Healthy Baby is an iOS application that demonstrates how a consumer facing health and wellness application can utilize the [AT&T M2X](https://m2x.att.com) service.
+Healthy Baby is an iOS application that demonstrates how a consumer facing health and wellness application can utilize the [AT&T M2X](https://m2x.att.com) service using the [M2X iOS Client](https://github.com/attm2x/m2x-ios).

 ## Installation